MrZackrox/AAD116/Design-Journal.md

 Week 1
 ------

-Put markdown in here + thing wrote on wordpress

 Within the first week of Introduction to Communication Design we have started to all ready look at history and the future of communication design.

 We started to look at a program called <a href="https://atom.io/">Atom</a> as this is new and its a very good text editor that you can use.
 I have done code before but funny enough I found it strange at having an option of which Markdown attributes you use.
 To get our selves use to this program we were given a PDF and we had to recreate what it looked like using markdown.
 As you can see this is what I have done. (you can see below my work what it is meant to look like).